Aaron Harper-Bailey: Drogheda United

 On 29 July 2024, Harper-Bailey signed a permanent deal with League of Ireland Premier Division club Drogheda United following the expiration of his contract at West Brom.
 He made his debut for Drogheda on 16 August 2024 as a substitute in a 9-0 FAI Cup third round win against Wilton United.
+In November 2024, he was an unused substitute in the 2024 FAI Cup final as his side defeated Derry City at the Aviva Stadium.

+Oxford City

+On 9 January 2026, Harper-Bailey signed for National League North club Oxford City.